GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

         file: foo
 ```

-##### Custom Command
+##### Getting depedencies from a command
+Sometimes you might have a builder that can provide the dependencies for a given artifact.
+For example bazel has the `bazel query deps` command.
-Skaffold can execute a custom command, which will return dependencies for the artifact.
+Custom artifact builders can ask Skaffold to execute a custom command, which Skaffold can use to get the dependencies for the artifact for file watching.

 The command *must* return dependencies as a JSON array, otherwise skaffold will error out.

 For example, the following configuration is valid, as executing the dependency command returns a valid JSON array.